skunichetty/nbsim/README.md

 Run `./nbsim -h` to learn more about options.

 ## Quick Start
-Here are some commands to get started, for those who don't have time to learn heavily about the different options:
+Here are some commands to get started quickly without worrying about different runtime options:
 - To run with random input:
 `./nbsim 10 0.5 100 -r 10 -o temp.json`
 This will randomly generate 10 objects, simulate their gravitational iteraction for 10 iterations with 10 seconds in between each evaluation, and then outputs the simulation results to the "temp.json" file.